-Due to the unfortunate events and widespread flooding caused recently by Hurricane Harvey, we are posting our information regarding pianos that may have been damaged by flood waters.
+Due to the unfortunate events and widespread winter weather storm in Texas, we are posting our information regarding pianos that may have been damaged by pipes bursting.
 This information is relevant not just to pianos that were potentially damaged in this storm, but also to any flood situation involving your piano.
 Our heartfelt wishes for recovery go out to everyone who was affected by this terrible disaster.

 We strongly recommend that you receive a letter from STEINWAY that provides the replacement value of your existing STEINWAY, Boston, or Essex piano.
 We offer this service to provide you with official documentation that may be useful in filing insurance claims or updating your current inventory documentation.
 If your piano has been destroyed, we would also like for you to contact us so that we can include this in our historical records for STEINWAY, Boston, and Essex pianos.